fxboxed/eugo/content/cyprus/cities/paphos/_index.md

 *   Winding trails that challenge and inspire you
 *   Quiet spots to pause and enjoy the scenery

-Don’t forget: for a taste of what else Cyprus can offer, check out [day trip tours](https://www.tripadvisor.com/Attractions-g190384-Activities-c63-Paphos_Paphos_District.html) which provide a well-rounded itinerary for adventurous souls.
+Don’t forget: for a taste of what else Cyprus can offer, check out day trip tourswhich provide a well-rounded itinerary for adventurous souls.

 ### Visiting Nearby Villages